Peak season for fresh pineapple is from March to July, but it is available year-round in most markets.

 Freshly cut pineapple can be frozen in juice or syrup, but it will lose some flavor.
 Peel, core and cut into chunks.
 Place in airtight plastic bags or covered containers with their natural juice and freeze up to 6 months.

-Canned pineapple is available in slices, chunks, crushed, and juice.
+Canned Pineapple is available in slices, chunks, crushed, and juice.
 It takes three pineapples to produce one can of sliced rings.
 Fancy grade comes from the sweeter bottom portion of the pineapple.
-Soaking canned pineapple in cold water for half an hour will remove some of the tinny flavor.
+Soaking canned pineapple in cold water for half an hour will remove some of the metallic flavors.

 Canned pineapple can be stored up to one year on the shelf in a cool, dry cabinet.